mramshaw/Intro-to-ML/Pipeline/README.md

 The above results were for `sklearn.tree.DecisionTreeClassifier`.

-Here are some results from `sklearn.neighbors.DecisionTreeClassifier`:
+Here are some results from `sklearn.neighbors.KNeighborsClassifier`:

     $ python pipeline.py
     Prediction accuracy: 0.96